-8.1.5 Index Credit Default Swaps
+9.1.5 Index Credit Default Swaps

 The most important examples of index CDSs are the series of CDX NA IG contracts, where the underlying names are a specific set of 125 investment grade North American firms, and the iTraxx Europe contracts written on a set of 125 European firms.
 They are available with 3, 5, 7 and 10 year maturity.
 The default leg of an index CDS pays the insured party the losses given default of any firm, until maturity.
 In exchange, a premium is paid periodically, usually quarterly in arrears.
-Since firms in default are replaced in the basket, the premium does not change after a default occurs.
-Moreover, assuming that the replacement firm has similar characteristics the firm it replaces, the situation is as if the ith firm may default any number of times.
+In the case of CDX, firms in default are not replaced in the basket.
+After a default occurs the total notional amount is reduced by the defaulted amount, and the premium reduced accordingly.
+For other types of index CDS, firms in default are replaced in the basket, and the premium does not change after a default occurs.
+In this case, assuming that the replacement firm has similar characteristics the firm it replaces, the situation is as if the ith firm may default any number of times.